plausible/website/_posts/2021-05-10-page-experience-update-core-web-vitals-and-how-to-keep-your-site-lightweight.md

 Note that some elements such as [cookie popups](https://plausible.io/blog/google-analytics-cookies) and [GDPR consent notices](https://plausible.io/blog/google-analytics-gdpr) are not included in this.

 As a side note, those legal banners are also required not to be in the form of consent walls that obstruct the content.
-According to the GDPR legislation, the consent notices should allow your visitors to view the content even if they don't want to accept cookies or profiling for advertising purposes.
+According to the GDPR legislation, the consent notices should not obstruct the content of the page and should allow visitors to view the content even when they don't want to interact with the notice.

 Google has published [more details](https://developers.google.com/search/blog/2016/08/helping-users-easily-access-content-on) on what type of interstitials are not welcome.